18F/handbook/_pages/getting-started/equipment.md

 ### Tips

-- Run the [shell script](https://github.com/18F/laptop) which will turn your Mac into an awesome web development machine.
+- Run the [laptop script](https://github.com/18F/laptop) which will turn your Mac into an awesome web development machine.

 ## Phone